 Sons of Thunder

-During Christ’s ministry on Earth, many men and women loved Christ and followed him and his teachings.
-Some of the most notable followers included Jesus’ 12 disciples, men who were called by him to minister to, serve, and teach the children of God.
+During Jesus' ministry on Earth, many followed Him and His teachings.
+Some of the most notable followers included Jesus’ 12 disciples, men who were called by Him to minister to, serve, and teach the children of God.

-Just like all of Christ’s disciples today, the 12 Disciples back then had different backgrounds, different strengths and weaknesses, and different personalities.
-Some of these men were closer to Christ than others, including two brothers, James and John.
-Their active participation in Christ’s life and their friendship with him has made them some of the most notable historical figures in the bible.
+Just like all of Jesus' disciples today, the 12 Disciples back then had different backgrounds, different strengths and weaknesses, and different personalities.
+Some of these men were closer to Jesus than others, including two brothers, James and John.
+Their active participation in Jesus' life and their friendship with him has made them some of the most notable historical figures in the bible.

-James and John also had especially strong personalities, which earned them a nickname given by Christ: the Sons of Thunder.
-Not only did Christ know and love these two brothers, but he also used their strengths to lay a great foundation of service and love, despite their shortcomings.
+James and John also had especially strong personalities, which earned them a nickname given by Jesus: the Sons of Thunder.
+Not only did Jesus know and love these two brothers, but He also used their strengths to lay a great foundation of service and love, despite their shortcomings.
 Let’s learn more about who these brothers were, where they got their nickname, and their lasting impact on the world today.

 Who Were the Sons of Thunder in the Bible?

-James and John, the Sons of Thunder, were Galilean fishermen before Jesus called them to follow him.
+James and John, the Sons of Thunder, were Galilean fishermen before Jesus called them to follow Him.
 Their father Zebedee was a well-known and successful fisherman in Galilee, and the two brothers worked with their father in the family business (Mark 1:20).
-Tradition suggests that the biblical woman Salome, a follower of Christ, is the wife of Zebedee and mother to James and John.
+Tradition suggests that the biblical woman Salome, a follower of Jesus, is the wife of Zebedee and mother to James and John.

 Like the apostles Peter and Andrew, Jesus called upon James and John, and “immediately they left the boat and their father and followed him,” showing that the two men were obedient and dedicated to God early on (Matthew 4:22).
-Zebedee encouraged his sons to go with Christ when the Lord called them, and Salome ministered unto the Savior; both tradition and scripture suggest that James and John came from a righteous family who served Christ during his Earthly life.
+Zebedee encouraged his sons to go with Christ when God called them, and Salome ministered unto the Jesus; both tradition and scripture suggest that James and John came from a righteous family who served Jesus during His life.

 James was most likely the elder of the two since he is always listed first when they are mentioned.
 He was also known as James the Great, which scholars believe was one way the disciples distinguished between this James and another apostle, James the Lesser, who was probably younger or smaller in stature.
 James was a dedicated missionary, even after Christ’s death, and it was his commitment to preaching the truth to others that eventually led to his martyrdom.